 The below example calculated for a "VLD" bullet shows 'G7' is the best drag model and you can convert "G1" based B.C.'s to G7 or any other model.
 If there is no good match among the standard models, simply return to the analysis view and click the "Post" button to create a "Custom" drag model for your bullet shape.
 No other software offers the fexibility of simply looking up B.C.'s from a table or development of your own bullet data for the way the bullet shoots from YOUR rifle.
 The Shooting Lab will accurately model trajectories to 1000 yards that are within inches of the "Real World".

-The Shooting Lab even includes a special window that will download strings from your CED or Chrony brand chronograph and analyze the data.
+The Shooting Lab will download strings from your CED or Chrony brand chronograph and analyze the data.
 Post the results to load records for quick retrieval by simply dragging the text.
 The velocity data can be used to calculate perfect sea level ballistic coefficients for bullets as they are fired from your weapons using the "Two-Range Data Set" option.